Early voting for S.Korea president begins in shadow of COVID

 SEOUL, March 4 (Reuters) - South Korea began early voting on Friday for a presidential election in the shadow of the pandemic, as up to a million people with COVID-19 are expected to cast ballots during a spike driving one of the world's highest caseloads.

-Election workers have been deployed in protective equipment including full-body suits and safety glasses, and voters will spray hand sanitisers and wear gloves before casting ballots, according to the national election commission.
+Election workers have been deployed in protective equipment including full-body suits and safety glasses, and voters with COVID or exposed to the virus will spray hand sanitisers and wear gloves before casting ballots, according to the national election commission.

 With more than 800,000 under home treatment for the coronavirus and nearly 800 in hospital intensive care, the government and health officials have sought to accommodate infected voters, including revising the election law last month.